Technigo/project-happy-thoughts/README.md

 - thoughts liked by the user have changed colour of the :heart: button

 ## :chart_with_upwards_trend: Future improvements
-- form input that updates as the user types and shows how many characters are remaining
+- form input that updates the counter as the user types and shows how many characters are remaining
 - show an error message to the user if the message was empty, too short or too long (when POSTing a new thought)

 ## :robot: Tech used